Gaiwecoor/augurbot/README.md

 `Module` properties include:

-* `config`: Contents of the config object loaded with the Handler.
+* `config`: Contents of the config object loaded with the AugurClient.

 * `db`: The loaded database model.